fkaduk/kobodeck/README.md

 To install or upgrade,

-1. obtain the latest `KoboRoot.tgz` either by downloading the binary or by building from source via `make tarkball`
+1. obtain the latest `KoboRoot.tgz` either by downloading the binary or by building from source via `make tarball`
 1. save the file in the `.kobo` directory of your e-reader
 1. copy and edit the configuration file [`.kobodeck.toml`](root/etc/kobodeck.toml)
 1. optionally verify your configuration with